glueink/stencil-test/readme.md

 Live demonstration url - https://glueink.github.io/stencil-test

+# Information about custom-input

+## How to use <custom-input />

+There is 5 properties witch you can pass to the component.
+Every property has relative naming.
+Some of them using default state.

+At the moment custom-input has one realisation for URL input.
+To add more input types you need to extend 'InputType', and add extendable components with its logic.

+Input custom event emits custom data object in detail property of CustomEvent.
+Object example:
+{
+  value: string,
+  isValid: boolean,
+}

+* type: InputType = InputType.URL; // defines input type that will be used
+* isValid: boolean = true; // defines validity from outside of component
+* size: InputSize; // defines size of input currently there is only 'large' and 'default' options
+* validationPattern: string; // defines validation pattern for input
+* inputTitle: string = 'Input title'; // defines title for input

 # Stencil Component Starter

 This is a starter project for building a standalone Web Component using Stencil.